 Italian Pasta Salad with Salami and Parmesan

-- Cook the pasta in lightly salted water, and once it's al dente strain and let the pasta cool.
+- Cook the pasta in lightly salted water and once it's al dente, strain and rinse with cold water.
+Let the pasta cool.

-- Next combine the mayonnaise Italian dressing in a large mixing bowl, and mix until well combined.
+- Next, combine the mayonnaise and Italian dressing in a large mixing bowl and mix until well combined.

 - Add the garlic, basil, and seasoning salt into the large bowl.
 Whisk until well incorporated.